smallwat3r/shhh/README.md

 Or you can **one-click deploy to Heroku** using the below button.
-It will generate a fully configured private instance of Shhh immediately (using your own server and Postgres database, for free).
+It will generate a fully configured private instance of Shhh immediately (using your own server running Flask behind Gunicorn and Nginx, and your own Postgres database, for free).

 [![Deploy][heroku-shield]][heroku]